Republican Michelle Benson Suspends Campaign For Governor - NewsBreak

 Republican Michelle Benson Suspends Campaign For Governor

 Wilmar, MN (AP) - Republican Michelle Benson said she is suspending her campaign for governor.
-Benson, a state senator...krocnews.com
+Benson, a state senator...kdhlradio.com

 Wilmar, MN (AP) - Republican Michelle Benson said she is suspending her campaign for governor.
-Benson, a state senator...krocnews.com
+Benson, a state senator...kdhlradio.com

 Comments / 0